ibrahim-IBB/blender-addon-shadow-contact/README.md

 # blender-addon-shadow-contact
-a blender addon to turn(off/on) all lights shadow contact in eevee render engine
+a blender addon to turn(off/on) all lights shadow contact